Convoy OB 293: Action

 UA hit a freighter, but did not sink her.

 The response of the escorts was swift and effective.
-The U-boats were subjected to a fierce bombardment as the warships chased down contacts; over 100 depth charges were expended over a five-hour period.
+The U-boats were subjected to a fierce bombardment as the warships chased down contacts.
+Over 100 depth charges were expended over a five-hour period.

-UA was damaged but was able to escape;
+UA was damaged but was able to escape.

 U-99 only escaped by diving deep and waiting out the attack.

 U-70 was damaged in the onslaught and forced to the surface, where she was fired on and sunk by the corvettes Camellia and Arbutus.

-U-47 avoided damage and was able to stay in contact with the convoy, sending further reports and requesting re-inforcements.
-He had also been able to torpedo Terje Viken, which was straggling after being damaged, though she still remained afloat.
-The escorts attempted to bring her to port, but she finally sank on the 14th; her loss was credited to both U-99 and U-47.
+U-47 avoided damage and was able to stay in contact with the convoy, sending further reports and requesting reinforcements.
+They had also been able to torpedo Terje Viken, which was straggling after being damaged, though she still remained afloat.
+The escorts attempted to bring her to port, but she finally sank on the 14th.
+Her loss was credited to both U-99 and U-47.